-Coma, is when you get that sort of cats eye bokeh along the edges of the frame.
+Coma is when you get that sort of cat’s eye bokeh along the edges of the frame.
 You can also call it swirling bokeh.
 This lens is very well controlled.
 Actually the Fujinon 50mm f2 has slightly more coma than this lens.
 Some people like coma, others hate it.
 I’m not a fan of it, I feel like it’s a very significant distraction and it’s one of the reasons I’m not a huge fan of the Fujifilm 35mm f2 lens.

 Art & Character

 Bokeh is nice.
 I do prefer the bokeh of the Fujifilm 56mm f1.2 when wide open, but I think the bokeh on this lens is better when stopped down.
-This lens has 9 rounded aperture blades which is why it’s probably better.
+This lens has 9 rounded aperture blades which are why it’s probably better.

-There is no color ring patterns or shifts from the center of the frame to the corners, which is a serious issue with the overpriced turd Sony has made with the Sony Zeiss 35mm f2.8.
+There are no color ring patterns or shifts from the center of the frame to the corners, which is a serious issue with the overpriced turd Sony has made with the Sony Zeiss 35mm f2.8.

 Straight Out Of Camera Samples

-For the untouched straight out of Lightroom samples, all I do on these is just export them out of Lightroom without adjusting anything other than adding metadata.
+For the untouched straight-out of Lightroom samples, all I do on these is just export them out of Lightroom without adjusting anything other than adding metadata.

 Contrast | Micro-Contrast

-For the most part, compact primes like the Samyang / Rokinon lenses are all going to give you good micro-contrast which is especially useful for black and white photography.
+For the most part, compact primes like the Samyang / Rokinon lenses are all going to give you good micro-contrast which is especially useful for black-and-white photography.
 That’s one of the reasons people love primes in general.
-The only problem you run into with primes is you get those 20 element Sigma or Sony primes that are tuned to optical perfection at the cost of micro-contrast and color rendering.
+The only problem you run into with primes is you get those 20-element Sigma or Sony primes that are tuned to optical perfection at the cost of micro-contrast and color rendering.